ilian-tzankov-B-eye/microservice-demo/README.md

 This project demonstrates two FastAPI services that communicate with each other, plus a web dashboard for testing and monitoring.

+The two services and web app can run either locally (all 3 on the same IP address pn different ports), or in 3 separate pods in
+K8s.
+When running in K8s service discovery is used to get the correct pod.

 ## Services Overview

 ### Service 1 (User Management Service) - Port 8000